There are a few steps that you should consider when deciding on what vessel to buy.

 #8 Negotiate and Insure

 When both parties agree with the price and conditions you have negotiated, find an insurance company for your yacht, and then close the deal.
 Make sure you check all the paperwork.
-As with property purchase, carefully check if there are any bills related to the vessel.

 #9 Get the Boat to Your Marina or Private Pier